BLOG + VLOG of AUTUMN THEODORE PHOTOGRAPHY

 Me: "They get about 40-60 in this scenario."

 Friend: "Wait why wouldn't you give them ALL the photos?
 Aren't they paying for them?"

 Click on each photo to see if it's a photo I would deliver to a client - or not!

 I love when people ask me questions like these.
 It gives me the opportunity to educate them on the nuances of my industry.
 Similarly, I love learning about the nuances of others' industries as well.

-If you have other questions about photography, please feel free to click "recommend a topic" near the top of the right side of this page.
+If you have other questions about photography, please feel free to click the "recommend a topic" button near the top of the right side of this page.

 Writing and vlogging to entertain, educate, expose, and encourage.

 A few of my favorite shots, available for purchase for both personal and commercial use.
 SEE GALLERY

 READY FOR BRAND PHOTOGRAPHY?

 I created a free resource guide to help maximize your photography experience, no matter who you're working with.